-Error Message Explanation and Solution the system truncates the field, which can cause duplicate IDs.
-See the CloudSuite Business Instal- lation Guide for more information about correctly sizing the ol_schema.txt file.
-Unable to connect to APS Server.
-The APS Server Service Port number specified in Planning Parameters is not valid.
-Check the Win- dows Services configuration to verify the port number on which the APS Server Service is run- ning, and correct the entry in Planning Parameters.
-Unable to connect to Planner Database Server.
-The planner database host machine specified in Planning Parameters was not found or was down.
-Version mismatch The server and client (or DLL) are not compatible software versions.
-Contact Technical Support.
+Error Message

 The firm job for which you are about to check availability may have recently been converted from a PLN with no planning run since its conversion.
 Under these circumstances, the availability check will return a conservative Projected Date.
-Use caution if you use the new Projected Date informa- tion to change your job End Date.
+Use caution if you use the new Projected Date information to change your job End Date.
 However, if this job was not generated from a PLN, the availability check will be proper.
+Do you wish to proceed?

+Explanation and Solution

-Do you wish to proceed? information is already in the plan and capacity is allocated.
+If the job on which you are performing Get ATP/CTP was firmed from a planned order, the information is already in the plan and capacity is allocated.
 If you check availability for this job, you are essentially "double-counting" it, which will result in an artificially conservative Projected date.
-Click
+Click Yes if you are comfortable with this fact.
+If you do not want to check availability for this job now, click No (and then try it again later after the next run of the APS Planning activity).